Wood Floor Installation – Avoiding Moisture Problems at Every Stage

 Improper moisture conditions in a wooden subfloor can lead to moisture-related issues in a finished floor.
-Two types of moisture meters are often used to determine the moisture content (MC) of wood subfloors: the pin-style meter and the pin-less (or non-destructive) meter.
+Two types of wood flooring moisture meters are often used to determine the moisture content (MC) of wood subfloors: the pin-style meter and the pin-less (or non-destructive) meter.

 A pin meter measures the moisture content of wood by running an electrical signal between the tips of two sharp probes that are inserted into the wood.
 They can indicate moisture levels through either analog or digital displays, and can also include a range of pre-programmed settings for different wood species, or a table for manually adjusting the readings to the required species of wood.
 One advantage of pin-style meters (only those that use longer pins with insulated shafts) is that you can test at different depths in the wood.
 The major disadvantage is the relatively small area tested with each insertion, and the damage it does to the wood surface with each test.

 Pinless meters use an electromagnetic signal to penetrate the wood surface and use that signal to measure the moisture content of the wood being checked.
 Their design lets users “scan” many board feet of a wood product simply and quickly, and of course, their pinless style means no damage to wood surfaces.
 Pinless meters can also take comparative readings through various finishes without damaging them, and are generally less sensitive to temperature.
 Pinless meters, like their pin-style counterparts, can be user-programmed for various species of wood.